 Fresh salsa (Hot sauce, Sambal Oelek, or hot pepper relish for serving)

-2. Add garlic and bok choy.
-Continue to cook, tossing and stirring occasionally, until vegetables are all well browned and charred in spots, about 4 minutes longer.
-Add sliced chili and hot sauce.
-Cook, stirring constantly for 30 seconds.
+- Add the sliced chilli and hot sauce.
+Continue cooking, stirring constantly, for 30 seconds.
 Season to taste with salt and pepper.
-Transfer hash to a warm serving platter and keep warm
+Transfer hash to a warm serving platter and keep warm.

-3. Wipe out skillet and add remaining teaspoon oil.
+- Wipe out skillet and add more oil.
 Heat over medium heat until shimmering.
 Add eggs and cook until desired level of doneness is reached.
 Season with salt and pepper.
-Place eggs on top of has and serve immediately with hot sauce, Sambal Oelek, or hot pepper relish.
+Place eggs on top of hash and serve immediately with hot sauce, Sambal Oelek, or hot pepper relish.

 No comments: